fernandezvara/cdn_check_exporter/readme.md

 # cdn_check_exporter

-CDN check is an exporter that helps monitoring assets served by a content delivery network.
+CDN check is an Prometheus exporter that helps monitoring assets served by a content delivery network.

-Every **x seconds** this service will query to the discovered IPs serving traffic to the domain for the requested resources.
+When serving content using a CDN, many hosts will serve the content, so there is no (normally) a fixed set of IPs to query to.
+This service queries DNS to discover IPs and then queries the hosts for the content.

+Basically it makes `curl http://123.123.123.13/resource -H "Host: www.example.com"` but in an automated way that allows to find if the content is the expected (by looking at the bytes returned), the error code returned and its availabilty.

 ```
 go run main.go -h